mh-cz/GameMaker-InputBox/README.md

 or
 ```
 /// DRAW
-ib1.draw(50, 50, false); // set variable "gui" to falls to use regular mouse instead of gui mouse
+ib1.draw(50, 50, false); // set variable "gui" to false to use regular mouse instead of gui mouse
 ib2.draw(50, 50+25, false);
 ib3.draw(50, 50+50, false);
 ```